 I made 6 gallons of liquid soap so you don’t have to.

 You know about Dr. Bronner’s Liquid Castile Soap.
 It’s been an all-in-one, all-natural cleaning solution for generations of hippies, greenies and all manner of natural living advocates.
-Dr. Bronner’s is great, but at $60 a gallon, it’s not the cheapest cleaner out there.
+Dr. Bronner’s is great, but it’s not the cheapest cleaner out there.

 So, these were my goals: to create a cost-effective, basic liquid soap that most people could make with the gear they have around the house and commonly available oils.